How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 9. Store Loyalty Apps: Clip Digital Coupons

-What’s your go-to grocery store?
+What’s your go-to local grocery store?
 Chances are, it has a loyalty app.

 11 Simple Ways to Save Without Coupons